Buying property during COVID-19 alert level 3

 Read more about settlement day here.

 Be considerate of the buyer’s circumstances and needs – their situation may be uncertain.
+They may have difficulty viewing your property or completing their due diligence under alert level 3.

 Your tenant will also need to give permission every time anyone visits the property in relation to the sale (for example, the agent and tradespersons).
 If the tenant does not agree to a visit, it cannot go ahead.